sebastian-software/effective-css/README.md

 ## Usage

-### Full Reset
+### Full Foundation

-Import the complete reset with all layers:
+Import the complete foundation with all layers:

 ```css
 @import "@effective/css";